jeongminji4490/recipe_book/README.md

 + Users can view the recipes by categories
 + Users can view the recipes they bookmarked
-+ Users can edit your personal information, sign out, and withdraw your account by clicking the menu button at the top
++ Users can edit their personal information, sign out, and withdraw account by clicking the menu button at the top

 __3. Edit personal information__
 <p align="center">